pedroos/NoperHash/README.md

 `[ 5, 6, 46 , 6.3, 4.6 ]`
 yield the same hash.

-## Areas of focus
+## Next areas of development

-As an experimental algorith, some desired areas of improvement include:
+It would be interesting to

  - Find collision cases
+ - Quantify collision rates
  - Find corner cases